amarceau-998/lncRNA-Identification-Pipeline/README.md

 # lncRNA-Identification-Pipeline-main
-Collection of scripts used to identify lncRNA
+This repository is predominantly a collection of scripts used to identify lncRNA <br>
+It also houses a pdf of a plain language tutorial written for the identification of lncRNA from RNASeq data.<br>

-I did not create any of the scripts in this repository, they have been created and gathered by other researchers and passed along to me.
+Although I did compile the resources and write the tutorial, I did not create any of the scripts in this repository.
+They have been created and gathered by other researchers and passed along to me.
 Each script has the original author in the file, I implore you to read the preamble to understand who the script came from originally.

 The scripts are as follows:<br>